THE BAD NEWS: The book talk is sold out!

 After the talk, you can head down to the first floor of Gross Hall, where the January Energy Mix will be starting up.
 Never been to a Mix?
 Triangle-area energy professionals will join Duke University students, faculty and staff for food, drink, and networking.
 Raimi will be signing books at the Mix, and copies will be available for purchase (credit or check only) from Duke University’s Gothic Bookshop.

 The book talk and Energy Mix are co-sponsored by the Duke University Energy Initiative and the Nicholas Institute for Environmental Policy Solutions.
 Free parking will be available in the Chemistry Lot on Science Drive starting at 3:30 p.m.
-Registration is required, as seating is limited.
+Registration is required for these events.

 About Daniel Raimi